Does BJJ cause Cauliflower Ear? A Deep Dive into this Combat Badge

 Scrambles

 BJJ is full of quick transitional movements, especially when both competitors are vying for a dominant position.
-During these scrambles, the ears can get caught, twisted, or crushed against the mats or your training partner's body.
+During these scrambles, the ears can get caught, twisted, or crushed against close contact to the mats or your training partner's body.

 Takedowns and Takedown Defense